mil-tokyo/soba/doc/index.md

 ```
 * *x* : 1-dimentional Array or n-by-1 shaped Sushi.Matrix object which represents x-coordinates of data points
 * *y* : 1-dimentional Array or n-by-1 shaped Sushi.Matrix object which represents y-coordinates of data points
 * *options (default:"b-")* : String to specify styles of points and line.
 Supported styles are following.
-Combination of these characters representes the style.
+Combination of these characters represents the style.

 | Character | Line Style          |
 | --------- |--------------------:|